colinw10/huddl-app/docs/copilot-task/02-PSEUDOCODE-EXAMPLES.md

  *   content: string,
  *   image: string | null,
  *   created_at: ISO timestamp string (e.g., "2024-12-19T10:00:00Z"),
- *   parent: number | null
+ *   parent: number | null,
+ *   likes_count: number,
+ *   comment_count: number,
+ *   shares_count: number,
+ *   is_liked: boolean
  * }
  *
  * Integration Points:
  * - Used by: Home.jsx (Pablo's page component)
- * - Renders: TimelineRiverRow components (Pablo's component) for each user/date group
+ * - Renders: TimelineRiverRow components (Pablo's component) for each user
  * - Calls: PostsContext.fetchPosts() on component mount
+ * - Carousel arrows appear when user has 3+ posts of same type *
+ * Team Integration:
+ * - Colin: Build PostsContext to provide posts array in above format
+ * - Colin: Build postsService with likePost() and sharePost() functions
+ * - Colin: Ensure backend /api/posts/ returns posts with is_liked boolean
+ * - Natalia: Ensure author data includes id, username, avatar
+ * - seed_posts.py: Creates 9 posts per user (3 per type) for carousel testing
  *
- * Team Integration:
- * - Colin: Build PostsContext to provide the posts array in above format
- * - Colin: Build postsService to fetch from /api/posts/
- * - Colin: Ensure backend /api/posts/ returns posts matching above format
- * - Natalia: Ensure author data includes id, username, avatar *
  * DO NOT MODIFY THIS FILE
  * This is Pablo's complete UI implementation.
 Your job is to build the